-Here are some commonly asked questions that I have been asked over the years.
-If you have any questions that you cannot find the answer to, regarding real estate, please do not hesitate to contact me.
-I would be more than happy to answer your real estate questions or point you in the right direction!
+Here are some commonly asked questions that we have been asked over the years.
+If you have any questions that you cannot find the answer to, regarding real estate, please do not hesitate to contact us.
+We would be more than happy to answer your real estate questions or point you in the right direction!

 Here is a list of the key documents that my be required by your lender...